bestplay/Notes/resume.md

 #### Tools for workmates

-  python sublime text plugin and nodejs command line tool for my workmates to replace hardcode, saved lot of time.
+  **Python** sublime text plugin and nodejs command line tool for my workmates to replace hardcode, saved lot of time.

+  In order to make the three-part source code we bought from other company which wrote in PHP to I18N.

+  I developed some tools my workmates to replace hardcode.

+  Python plugin for sublime text Editor. it can Regex match the hardcode words and auto open the files they located.

+  And it will suggest different replacements, like `<?php echo replaced-hardcode ?>` or just `echo` while inner a PHP label.

 #### Recently